12 Top-Rated Things to Do in Coconut Creek, FL

 Classical music is piped in through lush aviaries scented by the flowering plants used to attract the main stars: butterflies.
 If the music doesn't soothe your soul, the peaceful sound of trickling fountains and waterfalls certainly will.

 The first butterfly house in the United States, this sprawling sanctuary was opened in 1988 and remains the largest of its kind worldwide.
-Over the years, its staff have raised more than one million butterflies, and visitors get a chance to watch them emerge from their cocoons on-site.
+Over the years, the staff have raised more than one million butterflies, and visitors get a chance to watch them emerge from their cocoons on-site.

 A wave of amazement passes through guests the moment they enter Paradise Adventure Aviary.
 Tiny, colorful butterflies dart through the air, zipping from plant to plant so quickly, it's easy to think your eyes are playing tricks on you.
 Trying to follow just one is almost impossible.